 Elkhorn is a somewhat small city located in the state of Wisconsin.
 With a population of 9,998 people and five constituent neighborhoods, Elkhorn is the 87th largest community in Wisconsin.

 Elkhorn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Elkhorn is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Elkhorn who work in office and administrative support (15.55%), management occupations (12.07%), and sales jobs (9.70%).
+Overall, Elkhorn is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Elkhorn who work in management occupations (12.15%), office and administrative support (11.62%), and sales jobs (9.02%).

-The education level of Elkhorn citizens is a little higher than the average for US cities and towns: 21.80% of adults in Elkhorn have at least a bachelor's degree.
+The education level of Elkhorn citizens is substantially higher than the typical US community, as 29.14% of adults in Elkhorn have at least a bachelor's degree.

-The per capita income in Elkhorn in 2010 was $23,746, which is middle income relative to Wisconsin and the nation.
-This equates to an annual income of $94,984 for a family of four.
+The per capita income in Elkhorn in 2010 was $34,435, which is upper middle income relative to Wisconsin and the nation.
+This equates to an annual income of $137,740 for a family of four.
 However, Elkhorn contains both very wealthy and poor people as well.

 The people who call Elkhorn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elkhorn residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Elkhorn include Irish, Polish, Italian, and English.
+Important ancestries of people in Elkhorn include German, Irish, Polish, English, and Italian.

 The most common language spoken in Elkhorn is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Italian.